ece-student/Team-16/docs/lab1/lab1.md

 ![ServoAngles](/docs/images/ServoAngles.png)

-   * Then we used the potentiometer to provide a signal which controls the rotation speed and direction
+   * Then we used the potentiometer to provide an analog signal which controls the rotation speed and direction
    * A map function was used to map resistance readings from potentiometer (0 to 1023) to 0 to 180 range

 ![ServoandPot](/docs/images/ServoandPot.png)

-   * We also used the frequecncy of the signal which was around 50 Hz and the duty cycle increased as the angle increased.(Checkout the Demos section)
+   * We also measured the frequecncy of the signal using oscilloscope which was around 50 Hz and the duty cycle increased as the angle increased.(Checkout the Demos section)

 ### Part 6: Assemble your robot